Due: Tuesday, April 21 at 5:00 pm

 ...

-$ gpio_fel.py setfn PD18 output
+$ gpio_fel.py setfn PD18 output # set function of gpio to output

-$ gpio_fel.py write PD18 1
+$ gpio_fel.py write PD18 1 # write gpio high

 $ gpio_fel.py setfn PD13 output

-$ gpio_fel.py write PD13 1
+$ gpio_fel.py write PD13 1 # turn on middle segment

 $ gpio_fel.py setfn PC0 output

-$ gpio_fel.py write PC0 1
+$ gpio_fel.py write PC0 1 # turn on digit 4

 Did it light up?
 Cool!
 Continue using gpio_xfel.py to turn on and off each of the seven segments and the four digits.
-These tests confirm your hardware – when you are done, you know your circuit and connections are certified awesome!
+These tests confirm your hardware โ when you are done, you know your circuit and connections are certified awesome!

 4. Display a digit